attack-community/website/event.md

 # Contact

-If you want to get in touch with us, you can reach us via email contact@freddydezeure.eu and info@attack-community.org .
+If you want to get in touch with us, you can reach us via email info@attack-community.org.
 You can also join the mailing list by sending a request to info@attack-community.org .